 Policymakers should address the disproportionate impact of gun violence on Latinx people in the United States with action, including by:

-- Funding community-based violence intervention programs that identify individuals who are at the highest risk of shooting or being shot and work to reduce violence through targeted support and interventions.
+- Funding community-based violence intervention programs that work to reduce violence through targeted support and interventions for individuals at the highest risk of shooting or being shot.
 Local governments can utilize American Rescue Plan funds to support city gun violence prevention.

-- Implementing policies that reduce police gun violence.
+- Implementing policies that reduce gun violence by police.
 Law enforcement agencies should have strong guardrails on when police may use force against civilians, ensure police are held accountable when force is used, and prioritize de-escalation, dignity, and respect.
 Cities may also consider implementing alternative dispatch programs, which connect people in crisis with mental health and social services in difficult situations that police might not have the training to address.

 - Prohibiting all people convicted of hate crimes from having guns.
 While a felony conviction prohibits gun possession under federal law, a hate crime misdemeanor conviction does not.
-This means that in much of the country a person convicted of a violent hate crime could legally pass a background check and buy a gun.
+This means that in half of US states, a person convicted of a violent hate crime could legally pass a background check and buy a gun.

 - Creating permanent state and local offices dedicated to gun violence prevention and research institutes with a mission to study and recommend policy solutions to combat gun violence, and putting a premium on new data collection infrastructure that can help policymakers to evaluate not only homicide, but also unintentional shootings, nonfatal assaults, and suicide.